 Several years ago, we used the NCAV formula to find bargain stocks, finding a maximum of 15 stocks that qualified in the first quarter of one particular year.
 The number of qualified companies dwindled during the balance of the year until 12 months later, no stocks qualified.
 However, during the 12 months when some stocks qualified as bargains, the stocks tripled in price!

-Most stocks that qualify as NCAV bargain stocks are small companies, which usually are risky investments.
+Most stocks that qualify as NCAV bargain stocks are small companies, which tend to be riskier investments.
 However, Benjamin Graham surmised that any companies selling below their NCAV values carry lower risk: “They are indubitably worth considerably more than they are selling for, and there is a reasonably good chance that this greater worth will sooner or later reflect itself in the market price.
 At their low price, these bargain stocks actually enjoy a high degree of safety, meaning by safety a relatively small risk of principal.”

 When should you sell a bargain stock?
 Benjamin Graham held his stocks until a 50% gain was realized but no longer than two years.
 Mr. Graham also advocated investing in as many NCAV bargain stocks as possible.
 The more stocks you invest in, the more you can reduce your risk.